l0gnes/bungalow/README.md

 # bungalow
-Bungalow is a pretty funny nmae
+Bungalow is a pretty funny name